18. Distributions and Probabilities#

 \[ p(i) = \frac{\lambda^i}{i!} e^{-\lambda} \]

-The interpretation of \(p(i)\) is: the probability of \(i\) events in a fixed time interval, where the events occur at a constant rate \(\lambda\) and independently of each other.
+The interpretation of \(p(i)\) is: the probability of \(i\) events in a fixed time interval, where the events occur independently at a constant rate \(\lambda\).

 λ = 2